-*Note to self -must pick up a case of Shark Repellent at Home Depot this week.
+*Note to self -must pick up a case of USED BEACH SANDALS at Home Depot this week.

-PLEASE Keep Mrs Berardini (Tony's 99 yr old mom) in your thoughts and prayers.
+PLEASE Keep 97 yr old Frank Grondin in your thoughts and prayers, as well as Chuck (Kim's dad) and Mrs Berardini (Tony's 99 yr old mom) in your thoughts and prayers.

 We'd all love to see her make it to her 100th Birthday in December.
 She's a fighter, but she could use some help.
 Your prayers can help.
 Thank you.